Overlap Splines and Meshless Finite Difference Methods: Overlap Splines

 If we now choose the following partition, in order to remove the overlaps, $\Delta=\{a=t_0<t_1<\cdots<t_{N-1}=b-h\}$ with simply $t_j=x_j$ for all $j$, and define, for each overlap spline $s=\{p_i\}_{i=1}^{N-1}\in S(X,\cG,\cP)$ the continuous function $\tilde s$ on $[a,b-h]$ given by

 then we arrive at a special case of \textit{discrete splines}, as defined for example in \cite[Section 8.5]{SchumSplines07}.
-Note that the discrepancy that the discrete splines are defined on the interval $[a,b-h]$ instead of $[a,b]$ is technical and related to the fact that discrete splines use forward differences in the definition of the connection conditions.
+Note that the discrepancy that the discrete splines are defined on the interval $[a,b-h]$ instead of $G=[a,b]$ is technical and is related to the fact that discrete splines use forward differences in the definition of the connection conditions, which causes some asymmetry.

-Clearly, various results known for discrete splines, such as dimension formulas, local bases (discrete B-splines) or quasi-interpolation methods, see \cite{SchumSplines07} and references therein, can be carried over to certain types of univariate overlap splines.
+Clearly, various results known for discrete splines, such as dimension formulas, local bases (discrete B-splines) or quasi-interpolation methods, see \cite{SchumSplines07} and references therein, can be carried over to appropriate more general types of univariate overlap splines.